Cancer Vaccines

 When making cancer vaccines, researchers face a lot of challenges.

-Some have already been overcome.
-Thanks to the discovery of tumour-specific antigens, we already know how to target tumours.
-But there are also some challenges which are unavoidable, like the length of time it takes to trial and test a vaccine and the need to develop specific vaccines to target different types of tumours.
+But there are also some challenges which are unavoidable, like the length of time it takes to trial and test a vaccine and the need to develop specific vaccines for different cancers.